agiledev-students-spring-2023/project-proposal-team/README.md

 ### Scope

 The proposal for Classify is neither too easy nor too ambitions for a group of approximately 4 - 6 programmers to undertake in one semester using Spotify's API.

-## Submission

-Complete the assignment as a Markdown document in the file named `README.md` in this repository.
-The message should be nicely formatted and outlined with a clear heading and sub-headings for each section.

-Use the `git` features of **Visual Studio Code** to commit your work and `push` them to the GitHub repository.

-Share the link to your document in your private assignments Discord channel AND in the public #project-ideas channel.
-In both cases, include the title of your project for all to see in the message.